 The US national institute of standards and technology (NIST), in July 2016, issued guidance that found Multifactor authentication implemented using SMS insecure and no longer suitable for authentication.
 NIST deprecated SMS multifactor authentication because of its vulnerabilities.

-Risks in using SMS 2 factor authentication
+Risks in using SMS 2-factor authentication

 Let’s take a look at some of the key vulnerabilities:

 - Device (Phone) stolen: Any physical device can be stolen, especially if it is always carried around with them.
-And unfortunately, the locks on the phone will not be able to secure the passcodes; so thief can access the passcodes without unlocking or breaking the phone.
+And unfortunately, the locks on the phone will not be able to secure the passcodes, so a thief can access the passcodes without unlocking or breaking the phone.
 It’s easy to sneak a peek at passcodes sent by SMS if lock-screen notifications are enabled.

-- Getting same phone number as the victim: Using various underhanded tactics (persuasion, bribery, etc.), hackers can get hold of a new SIM card with the victim’s number from a mobile phone store.
+- Getting the same phone number as the victim: Using various underhanded tactics (persuasion, bribery, etc.), hackers can get a new SIM card with the victim’s number from a mobile phone store.
 SMS messages will then go to this card, and the victim’s phone will be disconnected from the network.

 Today, most users and organizations rely on SMS-2-factor authentication.
 Such organizations can try incorporating some practices as below: